 • whether you are drying until moist-dry or leathery-dry

 • We enjoy eating moist-dried tomatoes right out of the jar for a burst-of-tomato snack.
 We also add them to various salads, wraps, stuffings, and more.
 Many Italian recipes call for sautéing garlic in olive oil.
 Consider slicing moist-dried tomatoes into ribbons, then adding them to the pan during that step.
 They are especially delicious in hot or cold pasta dishes that call for a pesto or olive oil dressing.
 Even just a bit of these gems adds a welcome bursts of flavor – there’s no need to overdo it.

 • Soak leathery-dried tomatoes in a small amount of warm water until they are softened.
-Once they’re softened, use them either sliced or whole in various dishes as described above.
+Once they’re softened, slice into ribbons (or use as is) in various dishes as described above.
 You can add the tomato infused soaking water to your dish too.